 District Resident Appointee

-Mr. Hart has a bachelor of science degree from the Georgia Institute of Technology where he majored in architecture and a master's degree in regional planning from the University of Massachusetts-Amherst.
+Mr. Smith has a bachelor’s degree in urban and environmental planning from the University of Virginia and a master’s degree in city and regional planning from the University of North Carolina at Chapel Hill.